AthenACHY/AthenACHY.github.io/_stories/2020-05-19-Debunking-economics.md

 From chapter 7 onwards, Keen described the **"Assumptions don't matter"** notion introduced by Friedman to defend the problematic classical economical models.
 <blockquote>
 <p>
-**The more significant the theory, the more unrealistic the assumptions""** Milton Friedman
+>The more significant the theory, the more unrealistic the assumptions.
+>>Milton Friedman
 </p>
 </blockquote>